Home Personal Injury Product Liability

 • Failure or insufficiency in warning

-Defining a Defect
+Defining a Product Liability Defect

-Liability May Extend Beyond Manufacturer
+Product Liability May Extend Beyond Manufacturer

 • The entity derived financial gain from the product.